Erased (manga): Live-action adaptations

+Film

 A live-action film adaptation of Erased featuring Tatsuya Fujiwara as Satoru Fujinuma debuted in cinemas throughout Japan on March 19, 2016.
 The theme song is "Hear ~Shinjiaeta Akashi~" (Hear 〜信じあえた証〜, lit.
 Hear ~A proof that you could trust~) by Chise Kanna.

+Drama series

 In March 2017, Netflix announced a live-action adaptation of the manga series, co-created with Kansai TV.
 The Netflix Original series was released worldwide on December 15, 2017.
 Unlike the anime and live-action film, the live-action web drama covers the manga fully and does not deviate from the source material.
 The drama stars Yuki Furukawa as 29-year-old Satoru Fujinuma, Reo Uchikawa as Satoru as a child, and Mio Yūki as Airi.

 Novel

 A spin-off novel titled Boku Dake ga Inai Machi: Another Record, written by Hajime Ninomae, was serialized in Kadokawa's monthly digital novel magazine Bungei Kadokawa from November 2015 to March 2016.
 A volume collecting the chapters was released on March 30, 2016.